bodowd/bodowd.github.io/slides/duckdb_rdkit_2.md

 ## Initial attempt at exact match in duckdb_rdkit:

-- adapted the code from RDKit extensions for Postgres & SQLite
+- adapted the code for comparing molecules from RDKit extensions for Postgres & SQLite
   <br>
 - very poor performance